rcties/PrinterPlusCOMM/README.md

 ## Specifications

+	Printer+ works on devices with Android API 15 or higher.

 	This SDK currently serves for the following:

 **Print Text**: 	Unicode characters, use your thermal printer without any limitation